actris-cloudnet/dataportal-docs/netcdf.md

 clouds", "ice clouds", "aerosol", "insects".
 In this case one can use a _status field_, where the integer variable will be one of a limited number of values, or a <i>bit field</i>, where each bit of the integer variable should be interpretted as a separate flag.
-Such variables should always be of netCDF type `byte`, to avoid the byte-order confusion that is likely to arise with two-byte and four-byte integers due to different CPU architectures.
-Additionally, it is probably best not to use the most significant bit of the field, as this is used to indicate the sign of the byte and could easily be misread by badly written programs.
-Hence use no more than 7 bits per byte, and if you need more bits, consider providing two bit fields.

 Rather than use a `units` attribute, the variable should use a `definition` attribute, where each line (separated by the newline character) indicates the meaning either of each value, or of each bit.
 In the case of status fields, we could have:

 <dl>
   <dt><tt>definition</tt> =</dt>